AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 	- Create alerts if any data is leaked online that looks like your data.
 US: www.us-cert.gov/ncas/alerts
 - Never trust.
 Always verify.
 Zero trust.
 Assume breach.
 	- Anything foreign input should be tested at the server.
-	- Deny access by default
+	- Deny access by default and require authorization, even on individual page reloads.
+	- Fail closed or safe (e.g., go back to a default page).
+Roll back transactions that fail midway.
+	- Authenticate, then authorize.
+	- Block access to any protocol, port, HTTP verb that is

 **What can I do with this?**